Frequently Asked Questions

 What is "Deconstruction"?

-To many, the word "deconstruction" means a losing of faith, of being lost.
-To many, perhaps older Christians or those with an evangelical lense, to hear that someone is going through "deconstruction" may evoke feelings of fear and anxiety.
 But we have found it helpful to think about "deconstruction" as a way of sifting, of differentiating, and, hopefully coming to understand one's own faith.
 In most cases deconstruction is a part of maturing and a necessary step to healing.

 If "Deconstruction" is good, why does it feel so bad?

 The disorientation we experience in this season is profound.
 We find ourselves leaving a "world" that felt true, familiar, and perhaps safe.
 As we back up and gain perspective, we find that truth and love were not pure.
 We were unaware and the fact that we were unaware makes us wary of the idea that we will be safe again.
 It is, for many of us, as if our world turns upside down.
 It is as if we are holding a rope, swinging from a cliff in hopes of finding a new rope to land us safely to the other side.
-The other side; a place where we are truly known and loved, and where we are free to love ourselves and love others.

 Deconstruction: am I losing my faith?